Anthroposophy: Anthroposophical medicine

 Anthroposophical medicine is a form of alternative medicine based on pseudoscientific and occult notions rather than in science-based medicine.

 Most anthroposophic medical preparations are highly diluted, like homeopathic remedies, while harmless in of themselves, using them in place of conventional medicine to treat illness is ineffective and risks adverse consequences.

 One of the most studied applications has been the use of mistletoe extracts in cancer therapy, but research has found no evidence of benefit.

 Joseph A. Schwarcz regards Steiner as a quack.

 Special needs education and services

-In 1922, Ita Wegman founded an anthroposophical center for special needs education, the Sonnenhof, in Switzerland.
+In 1922, Ita Wegman founded an anthroposophical center for special education, the Sonnenhof, in Switzerland.
 In 1940, Karl König founded the Camphill Movement in Scotland.
 The latter in particular has spread widely, and there are now over a hundred Camphill communities and other anthroposophical homes for children and adults in need of special care in about 22 countries around the world.
 Both Karl König, Thomas Weihs and others have written extensively on these ideas underlying Special education.